tfabris/TomServo/README.md

   - In early seasons, the "lower hat" piece is not part of Tom's head assembly.
 It was added in later seasons.
   - The trains on the hoverskirt change their appearance constantly over time.
 They were vacu-formed from the original toy train shape: The amount of "squish" around their edges, and where they're positioned on the hoverskirt, depend on who did the vacu-forming, where they cut the edges of the plastic, and how carefully they glued them into position.
   - The head dome changed from clear to frosted in the Gizmoplex seasons.
   - The inner shoulder pieces change appearance as time goes on.
-Photos of later puppets don't match the photos in the fan club's Bot Building Guide.
+Photos of later puppets don't match the photos in the fan club's Bot Building Booklet.

 To Do: